fontysrobotics/ARMinor-2020-Autonomous-Toilet-Cleaner/README.md

 ### QR-Detection
 This is the part where the software uses the calibrated camera and the QR-codes that were made with the other script to detect its location within the envourment.
+To run the QR-Detection use the command: roslaunch qr_localizer qr_localizer.launch.
+Drive the robot around with Rviz and the set target arrow.
+The screen will display the cordinates of the robot.